This is the sample dataset.

 Steps:

-- From there, select Circle.
+- Choose Circle.

 Steps:

-- To remove the fill color and make the text visible, click on Fill and select No Fill.
+- To remove the fill color and make the text visible, click Fill and select No Fill.

-3. Run an Excel VBA to Circle Text
+Method 3 – Running an Excel VBA to Circle Text

 Steps:

-- Then click on Module under the Insert tab.
+- Click Module in the Insert tab.

 Sub VBA_Circle_Text()